 Readers will recall my surprise encounter with Jesus last week while I was in the desert near Pearblossom visiting my friends Betty and Robert.
 Jesus talked to me about our "hidden senses," by which he meant senses other than the five we rely on- senses we either use but don't know we use, or repress altogether.
 In response to my incessant questions along the lines of, "But what does it all mean?", Jesus referred me to Maury Glickman, the next "Anointed One," he said, who lives under a freeway overpass in the Los Angeles suburb of Woodland Hills.

 I felt I should charge my batteries before seeking Maury.
 I let a few days go by while I tried to find patterns in the news, material I could discuss with him.
 I detected a cycle in which the world media's focus shifts from one hotspot to another every three to four days.
 For instance, in a recent cycle it gave us three to four days each of race war in Charlottesville, followed by terrorist attacks in Spain, then Hurricane Harvey in Texas.
-The media follows this cycle and knows its meaning: if people look at the same thing for too long- even something fascinating like cars floating down the street- their neurons get fatigued and they need something new to look at.
-Time is about up for Hurricane Harvey- it better dissipate fast to make room for Disaster X!
+The media follows this cycle and knows its meaning: If people look at the same thing for too long- even something fascinating like cars floating down the street- their neurons get fatigued and they need something new to look at.
+Time is about up for Hurricane Harvey- it needs to dissipate fast to make room for Disaster X!

-I added to a growing list of questions for Maury: Why do natural and manmade disasters fit into the three to four day time-frame of human attention?
+This rumination suggested questions for Maury: Why do natural and manmade disasters so often fit the three to four day network-induced human attention span?
 Is the whole cosmos trying to get on prime-time?
-Is that because things are trying to exist, but they exist only on prime-time, where ironically they don't exist at all?
+Is that because the cosmos is trying to exist, but it can exist only on prime-time, where, ironically, it can't exist at all?